shivaamsingh/currency-converter/README.md

 # Currency Converter

-A simple and beginner-friendly currency converter built using Python.
+A simple command-line based currency converter written in Python.
-This project converts an amount from one currency to another using predefined exchange rates.
+This program converts an amount from one currency to another using predefined exchange rates.

 ---

 ## Features
-- Convert currency values easily
+- Converts currency using a common base (USD)
+- Supports multiple currencies
-- Simple and readable Python code
+- Simple and beginner-friendly Python code
+- Uses dictionary-based exchange rates
+- Handles unsupported currency input safely

+---

+## Supported Currencies
+- USD (US Dollar)
+- INR (Indian Rupee)
+- EURO (Euro)
+- YEN (Japanese Yen)
+- GBP (British Pound)

+---

+## How the Program Works
+1. The user enters:
+   - Amount
-- Beginner-friendly logic
+   - Source currency
-- Fast execution
+   - Target currency
+2. The program converts the source amount to USD.
+3. The USD value is converted into the target currency.
+4. The final converted amount is displayed.

 ---